Missing in Utah: Dylan Rounds’ mother calling for transparency

-SALT LAKE CITY (ABC4 Utah) – A vehicle fob mysteriously was placed back into Dylan Round’s camper after he disappeared.
+SALT LAKE CITY (ABC4) – A vehicle fob mysteriously was placed back into Dylan Rounds’ camper after he disappeared.

 The fob belonged to Rounds.
 His pickup truck was parked outside.
 It had been power washed, perhaps in an effort to cleanse the vehicle.

-The new information was found accidently on a NamUs website.
-NamUs is the national data base for missing persons and unidentified persons.
+The new information was found accidentally on a NamUs website.
+NamUs is the national database for missing persons and unidentified persons.

-Dylan Rounds is on the data base.
-The information on NamUs page said “truck was locked and the key fob was missing. however, the key fob was brought back and placed in the residence by unknown person.”
+Dylan Rounds is on the database.
+The information on his NamUs page said, “Truck was locked and the key fob was missing.
+However, the key fob was brought back and placed in the residence by an unknown person.”

 It caught Candice Cooley, Rounds’ mother, off guard.